 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: design

 Being streaming sticks, all of the Fire TV Sticks look very similar.
-They're a bit bigger than a pack of chewing gum and plug into your TV's HDMI port.
+Each one is a bit bigger than a pack of chewing gum and plugs into your TV's HDMI port.

-They are quite chunky though and can get in the way of your other HDMI sockets.
-Hence Amazon has bundled an HDMI extender in the box – plug your Fire TV Stick into this, and it won't block access to any other ports.
+They're all quite chunky, though, and can get in the way of your other HDMI sockets.
+Hence, Amazon has bundled an HDMI extender in the box – plug your Fire TV Stick into this and it shoudn't block access to any other ports.

-The standard Fire TV Stick and Lite version are a little shorter than the 4K model, but otherwise, they're nigh-on identical from a design perspective.
+The standard Fire TV Stick and Lite version are a little shorter in length than the 4K model but, otherwise, they're nigh-on identical in terms of design.

-The Lite's remote has fewer buttons (no TV controls for power or volume) than the 4K Stick version and the remote with the 3rd Gen model has recently been replaced with an updated one.
-It has the same basic controls as the 4K one but with a redesigned and now blue Alexa button at the top, some streaming service shortcuts at the bottom and a TV guide quick touch too.
+The Lite's remote has fewer buttons (no TV controls for power or volume) than the 4K Stick version.
+The remote with the 3rd Gen model, meanwhile, has recently been replaced with an updated version.
+It has the same basic controls as the remote that comes with the 4K stick, but it has a redesigned and now blue Alexa button at the top, some streaming service shortcuts at the bottom and a TV guide button.

 - These are the best Dolby Atmos scenes to test your home cinema system.